leelabcnbc/computing-resources/modules/deep_learning.md

 2. Make the following choices regarding OS, Python, CUDA, etc.
 	* OS = `Linux`, Package Manager = `pip`
 	* Python version shoud be the same as the Python version of environment `X`.
-	* CUDA should be have a version that is as new as possible as long as it is allowed by the NVIDIA driver on GPU cluster.
+	* CUDA should be the highest version allowed by the NVIDIA driver on GPU cluster.
 Implicitly, the latest cuDNN compatible with this CUDA version is also chosen.
 As of 02/08/2018, we should choose CUDA 9 (bundled with cuDNN 7) for the cluster.
 3. Now follow commands on the website like the following.
 Change `pip3` to `pip`.

 	~~~